Lyudmila Kravets: Military career

 Kravets joined the Red Army in July 1941 after the start of the Second World War, initially working in military hospitals.
 In 1942 her regiment fought on the Northwestern Front, in which she sustained a serious injury but returned to fighting after recovering.

-She was awarded the Medal "For Courage" after a night combat mission in 1943 in which she read out an order to surrender in German while in close proximity to enemy territory; 29 German soldiers surrendered the next morning.
+She was awarded the Medal "For Courage" after a night combat mission in 1943 in which she read out an order to surrender in German while near enemy territory; 29 German soldiers surrendered the next morning.

 During the Battle of Berlin on 17 April 1945, while on the outskirts of the city, she took over the duties of the company commander and participated in direct combat in the battle.
 Later in the battle she evacuated injured soldiers from the area under enemy fire.
 For her actions in battle, she was awarded the title Hero of the Soviet Union 31 May 1945 with an Order of Lenin.
 She was demobilized from the military in 1946.